 - Any other update that Blackwell Sailing needs to know as we plan for the sailing season ahead.

 This seems a lot, (and some of it we already know) but we would really appreciate all the information from every volunteer fresh so we can plan for the season ahead.
-Thank you advance for sending your email update to David.
+Thank you advance for sending your email update.
 We look forward to having you on board again as we serve our valued guests.

 How to become a new volunteer